-We will consider fellowship applications from uniquely qualified persons who are not US citizens or permanent residents, but in general we are not able to accept such applicants because they do not qualify for salary support on our training grants.
+We will consider fellowship applications from uniquely qualified persons who are not US citizens or permanent residents, but in general we are not able to accept more than one such applicant because they do not qualify for salary support on our training grants.

-The fellowship director reviews completed applications.
+The fellowship directors review completed applications.
 Selected candidates will then be invited to interview.

 National Resident Matching Program (NRMP)

 Our fellowship program participates in the NRMP.
 You may contact the NRMP at 202-828-0676.